 Writing a wedding script that’s broken up into lines serves a crucial function.
-It allows us to feel comfortable looking up, looking around, smiling and laughing with whatever is happening in the moment with our couple, and getting back to reading.
+It allows us to feel comfortable looking up, looking around, smiling and laughing with whatever is happening at the moment with our couple, and getting back to reading.
 And then we’re not worried about losing our place!
 Because we know the last word that came out of our mouth, and we know where that last word is on the line and on the page.

 So we’ve got a nice big font and we’ve got a script that’s broken up into lines.
 Print that out and put those 8.5″x11″ sheets into a classy slim 3-ring binder with sheet protectors.
 Now you’re ready to read this thing like a boss.

-3. Never hold a microphone (or: Do slide your thumb down the page)
+3. Never hold a microphone during the wedding ceremony (or: Do slide your thumb down the page)

 In my coaching service for new officiants, I’m astounded at how many officiants plan to hold a microphone while they officiate.
 (It’s okay.
 We all make rookie mistakes.)
 I always ask them about their plans for a mic and strongly advise them against holding a mic.

 Why am I suddenly talking about microphones?
 Because it’s crucially relevant to the last hack to read the ceremony well: